Azirella

 Four Channels into Agent Training

-Validated Experiential Knowledge doesn't sit in a static library, it feeds directly into the agent training pipeline through four channels, each serving a different purpose.
+Validated Operating Knowledge doesn't sit in a static library, it feeds directly into the agent training pipeline through four channels, each serving a different purpose.

 Channel Effect Knowledge Type